 - When uploading your pictures from public computers or other travelers’ laptops, always set the write-protect switch on your memory card to protect yourself from the viruses. iPods and smartphones can become infected while connected, too, if they open as an external storage device.

-- If you can, always return to support the same businesses such as internet cafes and markets.
+- If you can, always return to support the same businesses.
 They will get to know your face, provide better service, and sometimes give you discounts for repeat business.

 - The best travel advice comes from other travelers — talk to everyone!
 Don’t ask Yelp or TripAdvisor; ask that person sitting next to you if they know of a good restaurant!
-If you show yourself friendly, you will make new backpacker friends faster than you can write down their email addresses.
+If you show yourself friendly, you will make new backpacker friends faster than you can add them on Facebook.

 I hope these Thailand travel tips will come in handy.
 Now go read about how to travel Thailand cheap!